-7.3.5 Supply-Side Module
+7.3.5 Supply-side module

-Once provided with estimates of the annual supply-constrained output, WRDEEM's Supply-Side module calculates the indirect flow on (or forward linkages) impacts of constraints on land use, for example, a reduction in the land used for Dairy Cattle Farming will result not only in a direct reduction in Dairy Cattle Farming output but also, through indirect forward linkages, in a reduction in Dairy Processing output.
-These effects are captured through the use of input-output mathematics (i.e. the $ghosh{i,c}$), which enables calculation of the supply-constrained adjustments required to the original estimates of total final demand by commodity ($fd \ chng \ w \ luc_c$).
-Once these adjustments are made, new estimates of final demand for the Waikato Region are provided ($fd \ w \ luc_c$) that take account of potential constraints in the availability of land for Dairy Cattle Farming.
-To complete the Supply-Side module, the new estimates of total final demand by commodity are then translated into final estimates of industry output (output w luc_i) through application of input-output mathematics (leontief coeff{i,c}).
+Once provided with estimates of the annual supply-constrained output, the Waikato region EFM's Supply-Side module calculates the indirect flow on (or forward linkages) impacts of constraints on land use, for example, a reduction in the land used for Dairy Cattle Farming will result not only in a direct reduction in Dairy Cattle Farming output but also, through indirect forward linkages, in a reduction in Dairy Processing output.
+These effects are captured through the use of input-output mathematics (i.e. the $ghosh{i,c}$ ), which enables calculation of the supply-constrained adjustments required to the original estimates of total final demand by commodity ( $fd \ chng \ w \ luc_c$ ).
+Once these adjustments are made, new estimates of final demand for the Waikato Region are provided ( $fd \ w \ luc_c$ ) that take account of potential constraints in the availability of land for Dairy Cattle Farming.
+To complete the Supply-Side module, the new estimates of total final demand by commodity are then translated into final estimates of industry output ( $output \ w \ luc_i$ ) through application of input-output mathematics ( $leontief \ coeff{i,c}$ ).